Malcomian/Morphmaster/readme.md

 # Morphmaster

-A special framework for building electron applications with AngularJS and Bootstrap on Windows.
+A simple starter boilerplate application for building electron applications with AngularJS and Bootstrap on Windows.

 Morphmaster also exists as a web application framework.
 Check out the [github page](https://github.com/Malcomian/Morphmaster-Web) for more details.